 Randomness

-As we explained in The problematic NFT scene and at The Yung Pixels Manifesto, we found a lot of problems in the NFT scene that guided us to study and plan how to provide genuine randomness and how it could impact our project.
+As we explained in and at , we found a lot of problems in the NFT scene that guided us to study and plan how to provide genuine randomness and how it could impact our project.

 The main PFP NFT technological problem we find is how most projects provide their "unique" and "random" NFT.